AGE OF MONSTERS

 Chapter 1: Tess

 May 5, 1980

-The new girl in Mrs. Isobel’s home-room class was boyish, stick thin, and half a head taller than Steve, though that could be said of a lot of girls in eighth grade.
+The new girl was boyish, stick thin, and half a head taller than Steve, though that could be said of a lot of girls in eighth grade.
 Her face was lean and angular, and her pale skin glowed against thick black hair, which fell to her shoulders.
-Her emerald eyes, within their mascara, seemed to window a greener world.
+Her emerald eyes, within their mascara, seemed to window an untamed, greener world.
 She held herself close and glowered at almost everyone, an expression lent emphasis by the high arches of her eyebrows and her long lashes.
-“Fey” was a word he’d come across in his roleplaying-game books, and that’s the way he thought of her: a sullen faery, stripped of magic and forced to live with tedious humans.
+“Fey” was a word Steve had come across in his roleplaying-game books, and that’s the way he thought of her: a sullen faery, stripped of magic and forced to live with tedious humans.

-That first day, when the principal interrupted second-period class to usher her in, she’d picked a seat at the very back corner and tried to ignore the inquisitive looks.
-She wore a denim vest over a striped sweater, worn jeans, and a single small ankh earring.
+That first day, when the principal interrupted class to usher her in, she’d picked a seat at the very back corner and tried to ignore the inquisitive looks.
+She had on a denim vest over a striped sweater.
+Her jeans were worn, and a single small ankh earring dangled behind her right jaw.
 She made a point of examining her black-painted nails.
-The teacher glanced up from her lecture notes on the Pythagorean Theorem.
-A severe, unhappy woman, Mrs. Isobel had a reputation for being thin-skinned, and a couple of parents had transferred their kids from her class.
-She marked the new arrival’s contemptuous attitude.
+The teacher glanced up from her lecture notes on the Pythagorean Theorem, and frowned at her, but failed to catch her eye.
+Mrs. Isobel had a reputation for being thin-skinned, and a couple of parents had transferred their kids from her class.
 “Miss?”

 Still examining her fingers, the girl replied, “Tess.”

 “Maybe you’d like to pay attention?”